simgrid/simgrid/docs/source/Models.rst

 was correctly detected.
 Otherwise, explore ``CMakeFiles/CMakeOutput.log`` and ``CMakeFiles/CMakeError.log`` to diagnose the problem.

-Test that ns-3 was successfully integrated with the following (from your SimGrid build directory).
+Test that ns-3 was successfully integrated with the following command (executed from your SimGrid build directory).
 It will run all SimGrid tests that are related to the ns-3 integration.
 If no test is run at all, you probably forgot to enable ns-3 in cmake.